Second City comedy theatre for sale, 2nd time in 60 years

-Chicago’s Second City comedy theatre — where performers including Bill Murray, Steve Carell and Jordan Peele honed their skills — has been put up for sale.
+TORONTO - The Second City comedy theatre — where comedy stars such as Eugene Levy, Catherine O'Hara, John Candy, Bill Murray, Martin Short, Steve Carell, Mike Myers, Tina Fey and others got their start — has been put up for sale.

 In a statement released Tuesday, co-owner Andrew Alexander said a sale presents the opportunity for Second City to succeed well into the future.